WLAN-Pi/developers/CONTRIBUTING.md

 5. **Push** to your fork
 6. **Open a Pull Request** to the `dev` branch

+## Branch structure

+In some of our Python based repositories (`wlanpi-core` for example), we maintain two primary branches:

+- **`dev`** - Active development branch where all fix/feature work happens
+- **`main`** - Stable release branch containing only tested releases

+In some of our repositories, we maintain a single primary branch:

+- **`main`** - Stable release branch which should contain only tested releases

 ## Branch naming

-When creating branches for your work, use one of these patterns:
+When creating branches for your work, please use one of these patterns:

 ```
 u/<username>/<description>       # Personal work